algolia/algoliasearch-client-cmd/README.md

 Index Settings
 -------------

-You can retrieve all settings using the `settings` argument.
+You can retrieve all settings using the `settings` function.
 The result will contains the following attributes:

 #### Indexing parameters
  * **attributesToIndex**: (array of strings) the list of fields you want to index.<br/>If set to null, all textual and numerical attributes of your objects are indexed, but you should update it to get optimal results.<br/>This parameter has two important uses: